ionutneda/administrare/readme.md

 ## Purpose & context
-The app should provide the users with easy access to centralized information about to the inventory, providers, delivery terms and other related data.
+The app should provide the users with easy access to centralized information about the inventory, providers, delivery terms and other related data.
 The main usage would be searching for the prices which are currently stored in more than 100 tables in different formats.
 The next ones would be searching the available stock, making stock reservations and creating proposal drafts.
 Using these features would bring an estimate of 25% raise in productivity.